CharleneMcKeown/staticsite-automated/README.md

 - Two Logic Apps (One to handle the Form submission, the other to handle the user invitation email)
 - Three API connections to SaaS services: Office 365, Microsoft Forms and Azure DevOps

+I have used Bicep modules to try and keep things tidy, but I can definitely do with making them even neater (logicapps.bicep is a little messy but it works).
+These modules are imported into the main.bicep file.

 ## Get started

 To deploy this, simply follow these steps: